rqpt/jarvis/README.md

 User input is kept very minimal.

+## Compatibility

+This should be usable from linux or mac systems.
+Testing still needs to be done to confirm this.

 ## Installation

 No installation for the tool itself, it is simply a bash script.
 You will just need to install a few dependencies-